The general requirements for a bachelor’s degree are intended to achieve four major goals:

 Repeated Courses and Grades

 Any course in which a grade of “C-” through “F” is received may be repeated; credit toward the degree (hours earned) may be received only once.
 However, the hours and quality points represented by each attempt will be included in the grade point average (GPA).
-See Freshman Forgiveness Policy for an alternative option available to students during their first 32 hours of coursework.
+See Grade Forgiveness Policy for an alternative option available to undergraduate students.
 See Returning Student Grade Forgiveness Policy for an alternative option for students who have not attended for a minimum of 5 years.